tc39/proposal-canonical-tz/README.md

 ### 4. Prescriptive spec text to reduce divergence between implementations

+_Status: At this point it seems unlikely that we'll get this cross-implementer agreement soon.
+So it's likely that we'll remove this step from the scope of this proposal, and follow up separately in parallel._

 This step involves agreement between implementers and TG2 about how canonicalization should work.
 It may require agreeing on (or recommending) which external source of canonicalization (IANA or CLDR) ECMAScript should rely on, and (if IANA) which TZDB build options should be used.
 Making progress here requires input from specifiers and implementers who understand the tradeoffs involved.